learningequality/kolibri-docs/docs/learn.rst

 Types or activities
 ^^^^^^^^^^^^^^^^^^^

-You may see different types resources for activities available in Kolibri channels, and you can easily distinguish them by their icons:
+You may see different types of icons for activities available in Kolibri channels, and you can easily distinguish them by their icons:

 * |watchSolid| **Watch** for videos
 * |listenShaded| **Listen** for audio